How Do I

 But selling your structured settlement is your decision and your decision alone.
 Give it a proper thought before making your final decision.

 No, especially if you only need a portion of the money.
 You can choose a piece or the entire account; it depends on your needs.
 Generally, most people sell only parts of their payment stream.
-Whatever your choice, call 888-404-4242, to start the process.
+Whatever your choice, call 888-404-4242 to contact us and to start the process.
 A settlement annuity company can best assist you.

 Generally, most states have a Protection Act; this law allows you to exchange payments for a lump sum of cash if you meet these requirements: